h335h/h335h/README.md

 # Hey there 👋

-**Bioinformatician & Molecular Biologist**
+**Bioinformatician & Biochemist**
 Combining wet lab experience with dry biology to solve real-world problems

 ---

 ## About Me

-- **Background:** BSc in Biochemistry (Kuban State University), with hands-on experience in molecular biology, virology, and industrial biotechnology.
+- **Background:** BSc in Biochemistry (Kuban State University, Krasnodar, Russia), with hands-on experience in molecular biology, virology, and industrial biotechnology.
 - **Currently focused on:** Bioinformatics, computational biology, and building tools that bridge the gap between bench work and data analysis.
 - **Experience:**
   - Molecular biologist / virologist (plant viruses, PCR, microbial identification);